-An introduction to critical examination of the philosophical, biblical, and ethical basis for responsible decision making in terms of social reconstruction in American Society.
+An introduction to critical examination of the philosophical, biblical, and ethical basis for responsible decision-making in terms of the procurement of equal justice and freedom on the part of the oppressed in American society; emerging ethical models and theoretical analysis of the social order will also be a major concern.
+Prerequisite: 620 or 621.